tom6931/PSSS/README.md

 export YOUR_RESULTS_BUCKET=s3://elasticblast-USERNAME/results/REPLACEME/
 aws s3 cp ${YOUR_RESULTS_BUCKET}/ . --exclude "*" --include "*.out.gz" --recursive
 ```
+hese results are a tabular report with the fields (FIXME)

 You can filter these results for alignments longer than 100 bases with: